Living from the inside out: Notes on values-based living

 It starts raining halfway up, trails get muddy, the pace slows.
 Both decide to turn back.

-The goal-oriented person is frustrated—their hike is ruined.
+The goal-oriented person is frustrated.
+Their hike is ruined.

 The values-oriented person is still living out their values whether or not they reach the summit: feeling the rain, noticing how the forest smells different when it's wet, moving through nature even if it's slower than planned.
 Still challenging, still present.

 Maybe you had a hard conversation you'd been avoiding.
 Maybe you rested instead of pushing through exhaustion.
-Maybe you played or had a conversation with your kid without checking your phone, said no to something that didn't align with the life you’re creating, or reached out to someone despite fear of rejection.
+Maybe you played with your kid without checking your phone, maybe you had a difficult but important discussion, said no to something that doesn't align with how you want to live, or reached out to someone despite fear of rejection.

-Getting Clear
+Getting clear

 Maybe work is central to your sense of purpose, or maybe it's just what pays the bills.
 Maybe you need daily time in nature, or maybe you couldn't care less about the outdoors.
 Maybe you want a few deep friendships, or maybe you thrive with a wide circle of connections.
 Maybe solitude recharges you, or maybe it feels lonely.
 Maybe family is everything, or maybe chosen community matters more.